Table of Contents

 There is a specific process that follows the creation of mandala art.
 This begins with a ceremony where all monks consecrate the site of the art and use music, chants, and meditation to call forth goodness and healing.

 Then, for a period of 10 days, the monks pour grains of colored sand from metal funnels called chak-purs.
 This process purifies and heals the space and those involved in creating the piece.
 Soon after the mandala art is complete, they disassemble the art.
-This symbolizes the impermanence of the world.
+It symbolizes the impermanence of the world.
 The disassembled sand is then dispersed to share the blessings with everyone.

 The process of painting a mandala, however, is quite systematic: